“A game is one side against another. There’s a winner and a loser. Puzzles don’t have losers.” ~ Fola, The OA Part II -Chapter 1 Angel of Death

 “Puzzles don’t have losers. you’re stuck, If you don’t solve it.”

-Thank You for sharing your time.
+Thank you for sharing your time.

 Tell Me Something Good!